Nazi racial theories: Ukrainians

-Initially after the invasion of the Soviet Union some Ukrainians viewed the German soldiers as "liberators" from the Soviets and some Nazis toyed with the idea of setting up an independent Ukrainian state, but those views were short-lived after the German army began to murder Ukrainians en masse.
+Initially after the invasion of the Soviet Union some Ukrainians viewed the German soldiers as "liberators" from the Soviets and some Nazis toyed with the idea of setting up an independent Ukrainian state, but those views were short-lived after the German army began to murder Ukrainians in masses.
 Hitler and other leading Nazis forbade any Ukrainian independence.
 The Reichskommissar in Reichskommissariat Ukraine Erich Koch publicly declared the Ukrainians to be racially inferior and forbade subordinates from having any social contact with Ukrainians.
 Koch also publicly referred to the Ukrainians as "niggers".

 Hitler remarked during the war that the Ukrainians were "every bit as idle, disorganized, and nihilistically Asiatic as the Greater Russians".
 He also speculated that blue-eyed Ukrainians were descended from ancient German tribes.

 Koch on 5 March 1943 said:

 We are a master race, which must remember that the lowliest German worker is racially and biologically a thousand times more valuable than the population here.

 In 1943, Himmler foresaw the publication of a pamphlet which showed photographs illustrating the alleged racial superiority of the Germans and the racial inferiority of the Ukrainians.

 Sorbs

 Under Nazi Germany, Sorbs were described as a German tribe who spoke a Slavic language.
 Sorbian costume, culture, customs, and the language was said to be no indication of a non-German origin.
 The Reich declared that there were truly no "Sorbs" or "Lusatians", only Wendish-speaking Germans.
 As such, while the Sorbs were largely safe from the Reich's policies of ethnic cleansing, the cultivation of "Wendish" customs and traditions was to be encouraged in a controlled manner and it was expected that the Slavic language would decline due to natural causes.
 Young Sorbs enlisted in the Wehrmacht and were sent to the front.
-The entangled lives of the Sorbs during World War II are exemplified by the life stories of Mina Witkojc, and Jan Skala.
+The entangled lives of the Sorbs during World War II are exemplified by the life stories of Mina Witkojc, Měrčin Nowak-Njechorński, and Jan Skala.